Laboratories

 • Being a member of the department's occupational health and safety committee (LAMU).

-• Before the start of each semester, the laboratory manager and laboratory organiser examine the teaching and other activities in the laboratory to ensure the optimal use of the laboratory and that capacity is not exceeded.
+• Before the start of each semester, the laboratory manager and laboratory administrators examine the teaching and other activities in the laboratory to ensure the optimal use of the laboratory and that capacity is not exceeded.

 • If an employee needs a new laboratory, or new functions in existing laboratories, the laboratory manager and the employee in question prepare a case presentation that clarifies the needs.
 The case is presented to the department management team.